-Today we are going to discuss the markings on jewelry!
+Today we are going to discuss what the markings on jewelry mean!

 If you have a class ring, go grab it!
 Class rings typically have a good example of markings.